diarmidmackenzie/tetris-engine/README.md

 1. An entity for the 6DoF controller you want to use
 2. A mixin called "cube" (that's the  default - customizable as per details below) which contains some basic info about the appearance of the blocks you want to play with.
-3. An entity with the tetrisgame component.
+3. An entity with the blocksgame component.
 4. An entity with the shapegenerator component, positioned where you want shapes to spawn.
 5. A horizontal plane entity, with the arena component, that describes the surface onto which the pieces will fall.
-6. If you want shadows (3D Tetris is hard to play without them) a light source positioned about 20m directly above the arena.
+6. If you want shadows (3D games can be hard to play without them) a light source positioned about 20m directly above the arena.
 7. A scoreboard, and other text display panels as required.

 1, 2, 6 & 7 are standard A-Frame components.
 Please refer to the examples, and the A-Frame documentation if anything is not clear.  https://aframe.io/docs/1.1.0/introduction/